MerlinSchaeffer/Adv_Quant_Methods/content/Exam/_index.md

 **2.4 Weights**

 Remember to use the post-stratification weights in all your analyses.
+The post-stratification weights are called "pspwght".

 **2.5 Requirements for the empirical analysis:**